aglavic/plotpy/README.txt

 5   - goles for later releases

 ----------- 0 - introduction --------------
-This is the third release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff and in12 data, For a description of the features see chapter 3.
+This is the third release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff and in12 data.
+For a description of the features see chapter 3.
-If you would like some new features, found any bugs or would like to have additional file-types supported by the script feel free to contact me.
+If you would like some new features, found any bugs or would like to have additional file-types supported by the script feel free to go to the Wiki http://atzes.homeip.net/plotwiki/ .
+Any contribution to the Wiki content is also welcome.

 ----- 1 - changes since version 0.5 -------
 - added support for treff data and image files
+  - create intensity maps from the detector data
+  - extract specular reflectivity from those maps
+  - fit the specular reflectivity with the pnr_multi.f90 program from E. Kentzinger
 - added support for in12 data files
 - added support for DNS single crystal and powder data with additional functionality:
   - transform to q-space, with variable omega-offset